Tharun0127/SSE_Main/README.md

     Firebase will use your `apphosting.yaml` and `Dockerfile` to automatically build and deploy your containerized application to App Hosting.

     > **Note on Prompts**: If this is your first time deploying and the Firebase CLI asks for your "public root directory", you can safely enter **`.`** (a single dot) for the root directory.
 This setting is for static file hosting, but your primary deployment is the container managed by App Hosting, which builds from the project root.

+---

+## 4. Local Docker Development

+This project includes a `Dockerfile` to containerize the application, ensuring a consistent environment.
+You can use this to test a production-like build on your local machine.

+1.  **Build the Docker image:**
+    This command builds the container image based on the instructions in the `Dockerfile`.
+    ```bash
+    docker build -t sri-sai-app .
+    ```

+2.  **Run the container:**
+    This command starts a container from the image you just built.
+    ```bash
+    docker run -p 3000:3000 sri-sai-app
+    ```
+    You can then access the application at `http://localhost:3000`.